aleredzz/run-team-es-cluster/README.md

 ### ES Cluster Installation

 For this solution, We opt for the Operator pattern offered by Elastic to install Elastic Search clusters in Kubernetes.
-It is also the recommended way to by Elastic to lift and run the platform, known as `ECK` (Elastic Cloud on Kubernetes).
+It is also the recommended way by Elastic to lift and run the platform, known as `ECK` (Elastic Cloud on Kubernetes).

 ### ECK Version